stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 	application.getGroups();

-HTTP GET returns a paginated list of links for groups accessible to an application.
+It returns a paginated list of links for groups accessible to an application.

 **Example request**